This post provides in-depth information on the pharmacy clerk job description, to boost your knowledge of the work they do.

 - Records and maintains records of inventory, drug sales, and other transactions using the computerized point-of-sale system

-- Calculates drug dosages and prepares some prescriptions for dosing by the staff pharmacist after reviewing requirements for a specific patient (e.g., health history, medical tests)
+- Calculates drug dosages and prepares some prescriptions for dosing by the staff pharmacist after reviewing requirements for a specific patient.
+For example, health history and medical tests

-- Operates automated systems that examine and identify prescription medications in order to check for potential dangerous interactions with other medications already in the patient’s system (e.g., DURScript)
+- Operates automated systems that examine and identify prescription medications.
+This is to check for potential dangerous interactions with other medications already in the patient’s system (e.g., DURScript)

 - Answers customer questions and gives customers advice on how to take their medicines

-- Performs clerical tasks and those associated with the maintenance of the pharmacy in accordance with designated procedures (e.g., clean and stock shelves, prepare incoming shipments)
+- Performs clerical tasks and those associated with the maintenance of the pharmacy.
+This is in accordance with designated procedures (e.g., clean and stock shelves, prepare incoming shipments)

 - Serves as a member of a team that provides pharmaceutical care to patients with special needs (e.g., geriatric or pediatric population)

-- Gathers and prepares patients’ basic medical records after patients are discharged, and receives follow-up calls from physicians and other health care providers in order to provide pharmacies with the information needed to fill prescriptions.
+- Gathers and prepares patients’ basic medical records after patients are discharged, and receives follow-up calls from physicians and other health care providers.
+This is to provide pharmacies with the information needed to fill prescriptions.

 Pharmacy Clerk Job Description for Resume